-Spring may still be a few weeks away but it's time to keep an eye to the sky - magpie swooping season is already with us.
+Spring is just days away so it's time to keep an eye to the sky - magpie swooping season is with us.

 The dive-bombing behaviour of magpies is caused by the birds protecting their newborn chicks from anyone entering their territory.

 A Sutherland Shire resident had a near-miss with a swooping magpie near 473 President Avenue at Kirrawee on August 4.

 "Swooped while travelling west, very mild.
 Bird only swoops cyclists, and is very on/off," Norm posted on the Magpie Alert! website.

 "Been past travelling east twice since and not swooped."